jgarc172/practice-java/array-1/README.md

 ## Size of the Array and the Range of Indexes

-The size of the array
+The size of the array determines which indexes can be used to access the array elements.
+For example, if the length of the array
 ## For Each Index Loop:

 Arrays elements can be accessed by their position, their index value.
 For example, to access all the elements of an array: